Thahit/Chess/README.md

 # Chess
-# chessboard
+## Chessboard
 Recreated the game chess (without the chess library).
-You play chess against yourself.
-This project was for me to give myself the permission to use the chess library in the future and to show I can do these tedious tasks.
+You can play chess against yourself.
+It is very simplistic.
+I wrote this program before learning about design principles etc. so there is a lot of repeating code and technical dept.

 screenshot:
 ![GitHub Logo](Img/Screenshot1.png)

 done:
 - Board